rohandhapodkar/rohandhapodkar.github.io/_posts/2017-07-30-DateUtils-for-faster-date-calculations.markdown

 ---
 For many years I used similar Date `truncate()` or `add()` operations as implemented in apache-commons-langs `DateUtils` class.

-Have you ever investigated how many CPU cycles we are wasted during every date manipulation ?
+Have you ever looked at how many CPU cycles we are wasting during every date manipulation ?

 Refer to [DateCalculationsPerformanceTest](https://github.com/rohandhapodkar/suggested-java-best-practices/blob/master/src/test/java/test/java/util/date/DateCalculationsPerformanceTest.java) where `DateUtils.truncate()` method was called 10 Million times in 2 parallel threads.